Octanitrocuban/Earthquake-location/README.md

 # Versions:

 #### 1.0
-Implementation of the single descente method and associated plot functions.
+Implementation of the single descent method and associated plot functions.

 #### 1.1
-Implementation of the ensemble descente method and associated plot functions.
+Implementation of the ensemble descent method and associated plot functions.

 #### 1.2
 Implementation of the Monte Carlo method.